2003 Australian Grand Prix: Race

-Weather conditions were changeable at the start.
+It rained heavily before the race, and the track started in half-wet conditions.
 Räikkönen stopped for dry tyres at the end of the formation lap.
+Montoya and Panis also started on dry tyres, while the Ferraris, Saubers and BARs were on wet tyres.
 Barrichello jumped the start, and received a drive-through penalty.
 Schumacher led at the end of lap 1, with Barrichello in close company.
 Montoya was 6 seconds behind in third, followed by Frentzen and Villeneuve.
 Panis struggled on dry tyres, with the Renaults, Ralf Schumacher and Coulthard climbing quickly.

+However, the track dried quickly and abnormal tire wear soon occurred on the two Ferraris.
+After two laps Coulthard, who started on wet tyres, returned to the pits to replace them with dry ones.
 Barrichello took his penalty, and on his in-lap, lost traction on a quickly drying track, crashing at Turn Five on lap five, followed by rookie Ralph Firman, who had climbed to eighth by lap seven on his dry Bridgestones.

+Meanwhile Räikkönen quickly recovered from the back, while Coulthard, on dry tyres, set the fastest lap of the race.
+Despite this, Ferrari chose not to immediately call Schumacher back to the pits.
 Da Matta’s debut also came to a premature end when he spun into the gravel at turn 3.
 Schumacher dropped to eighth, pitting for dry tyres, with the leaders pitting just before a safety car to clear the stranded cars.
 Mark Webber's Jaguar had climbed to sixth, but his rear suspension broke just after the restart and he stopped in an awkward place, prompting a second appearance of the safety car.